nolenfelten/xbmc-scripting/trunk/EvoxT-Trainers/readme.txt

 to a specified trainerpath.

 Build:
+(only needed if you download the script via svn)
 1. Doubleclick 'Build.bat'.
 2. The script is located in 'EvoxT-Trainers\BUILD'.
-(this step is only needed when you download the script via svn)

 Install:
 1. copy/ftp "EvoxT-Trainers" folder to your xbmc script dir ("q:\scripts\")